dftbplus/dftbplus/INSTALL.rst

 Building and installing DFTB+
 *****************************

-If you have problems with the build, you find suggestions for some frequently occuring scenarios in the `Troubleshooting <#troubleshooting>`_ section.
+If you have problems with the build, you can find suggestions for some frequently occuring scenarios in the `Troubleshooting <#troubleshooting>`_ section.

 Requirements
 ============